gocd/docs.go.cd/introduction/concepts_in_go.md

 <a name="stage"/>
 # Stage

 A stage consists of multiple jobs, each of which can run independently of the others.
-This means that Go can and does parallelize the execution of jobs in a stage.
+This means that GoCD can and does parallelize the execution of jobs in a stage.
 If a job fails, then the stage is considered failed.
 However, since jobs are independent of each other, the other jobs in the stage will be run to completion.